St. Michael's Episcopal Church (Manhattan): History

 Almost uniquely among upper Manhattan's houses of worship, St. Michael's Church has been located on exactly the same site for two centuries.

 The first building was a simple white frame structure with a belfry, built for pewholders of Trinity Church, Wall Street, who sought a more convenient place to worship near their summer homes overlooking the Hudson River amid the farms on what is now Manhattan's Upper West Side.
 At that time the City of New York was confined to the southern tip of Manhattan.
 Among the congregation was Elizabeth Schuyler Hamilton, widow of Alexander Hamilton.
 A second, larger, Carpenter Gothic building was in use from 1854 to 1891.
-In the 1840s and 50s Rev. Thomas McClure Peters extended a missionary church in the racially integrated settlement of Seneca Village, demolished to make way for Central Park.
+In the 1840s and 50s the Rev. Thomas McClure Peters extended a missionary church in the racially integrated settlement of Seneca Village, demolished to make way for Central Park.
 In the 1850s the Rector's wife Mrs. William Richmond transformed the John McVickar house, formerly the center of a sixty-acre estate south of St. Michael's, for a Protestant Episcopal "home for abandoned women who found no hand outstretched to help them".
-Subsequently, the church was served by Rev. Peters' son and grandson, John Punnett Peters.
+Subsequently, the church was served by Peters' son and grandson, John Punnett Peters.
 Altogether, the three generations of Peters led the parish for 99 years.

 The third and current building, influenced by the Romanesque and Byzantine styles and designed to seat 1,500 people, was dedicated in December, 1891.
 The church stands on ground formerly used as a cemetery.
 In building the church it was decided not to disturb it.
 Among those still buried there are the Rev. Mr. Richmond, the first rector of the church.
 The last interment took place in 1872.
 The present church was erected after an elevated railroad was built on Columbus Avenue absorbing the rural district into the growing city.

 In 1895, Louis Comfort Tiffany (1848–1933) was commissioned to design and install the seven great lancet windows representing St. Michael's Victory in Heaven, along with a marble altar.
 Twenty-five years later, Tiffany's overall design scheme was completed with the Chapel of the Angels reredos mosaic depicting the Witnesses of the Redemption.
 From the 1890s through the 1920s, parishioners donated stained glass windows of eclectic styles.

 In 1997 St. Michael's Church became a Designated Historical Building on the National Register of Historic Places and the New York State Register of Historic Places.

-Its rectory stands at the head of the former St. Michael's Lane: the ghostly presence of St. Michael's Lane may still be traced in mid-block back alleys and service access between apartment buildings for several blocks south of 91st Street.
+Its rectory stands at the head of the former St. Michael's Lane: St. Michael's Lane may still be traced in mid-block back alleys and service access between apartment buildings for several blocks south of 91st Street.